suryashch/3d_modelling/hosting-3d-model/per-object-lod-control-with-threejs.md

 Unfortunately, we see some scaling issues.
 This, I suspect, is due to a global transformation that may exist at one of our object levels, which gets transferred down through the children (as we discussed earlier in this document).
 However, at a high level glance, we can see that the `LOD` container is working as expected, and we can see that the pipe object changes from low-resolution to high-resolution as we zoom in.
 This is promising.

 Instead of trying to fix the global transformations, I shall simply bake our [dependency graph](bpy_with_lod.md) to mesh.
-By typing selecting `Apply All Tranformations` in Blender, I have effectively baked all the world transformations that may be done to mesh.
-When I export this glb version to the github, the scale seems to have been fixed.
+This will convert all global transformations into object metadata, thereby removing the need to keep track of any scaling, rotation, or translation that is done later.

+One caveat- we cannot bake our objects' location to mesh data as this will remove our ability to control the per-object LOD control.
+We shall keep these transformations separate.
+To only apply rotation and scaling transformations to our scene, we select all object in the scene, and type Ctrl A. This will `apply transformations`, and we select the option `rotation and scale` only.
+This will bake the rotation and scale transformations to our mesh, and will not be accessible later.